 You may wonder, "How much more can I possibly take?"

-Social Security disability (SSD) benefits are designed to help people who can’t work due to a physical disability or mental health condition.
-That problem is that the Social Security Administration (SSA) denies over three-fourths of initial applications.
+Social Security disability (SSD) benefits are designed to help people who can't work due to a physical disability or mental health condition.
+The problem is that the Social Security Administration (SSA) denies over three-fourths of initial applications.
 Many of those denied do qualify for SSD benefits.
 Hiring a lawyer could mean the difference between receiving SSD benefits or not.

 Our team has built a trusted reputation for protecting the rights of our clients, and getting them the SSD benefits they need.
 We are ready to put that reputation to work for you.